sollerias/nodejs_boilerplate/README.md

 This repository is created and maintained by me.
-[Read more about Balt Assistans (in Russian)](https://travelfrog.ru/contact/o-kompanii-balt-assistance-ltd/).
+[Read more about this (in Russian)](https://this.com/).
 ##
 # nodejs-package